ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/nyc_taxi.md

-# Data about New York taxis
+# New York Taxi data

-## How to import raw data
+## How to import the raw data

-See <https://github.com/toddwschneider/nyc-taxi-data> and <http://tech.marksblogg.com/billion-nyc-taxi-rides-redshift.html> for description of the dataset and loading instructions.
+See <https://github.com/toddwschneider/nyc-taxi-data> and <http://tech.marksblogg.com/billion-nyc-taxi-rides-redshift.html> for the description of the dataset and instructions for downloading.

 Downloading will result in about 227 GB of uncompressed data in CSV files.
 The download takes about an hour over a 1 Gbit connection (parallel downloading from s3.amazonaws.com recovers at least half of a 1 Gbit channel).
 Some of the files might not download fully.
 Check the file sizes and re-download any that seem doubtful.